 3. On board training sessions: On board training session is yet another important opportunity to get crew members together to impart important working knowledge or conduct safety committee meetings.
 Captain and chief engineer should arrange the meeting in such a way that maximum crew members are able to participate.
 Learn more about team meeting on board ships here.

 4. Spending free time together: It is often seen that post working hours, officers and crew members spend time in their own rooms instead of getting together in officer or crew lounge.
 Watching movies and playing games in free time is a solid way to know each other and build great relationships both on and off work.
-Learn how to pass time efficiently on ships here.

 5. Arranging events/sports days: It is necessary to arrange recreational events or sports days which require crew members to participate in teams.
 This is a great way to inculcate the importance of team spirit and building interpersonal relationship among crew members.
 Find out more about sports played on board ships here.

 6. Parties and Get-together: Everyone likes to party and unwind once in a while.
 Party is a great method to bond people together and improve scarred relationships on board ships.
 However, it is necessary that they are arranged in such a way that maximum crew is able to participate.
 Festival celebrations are also a great way to enhance interpersonal relationships between people onboard.
-Learn how to arrange a mind-blowing party on board ships here.

 The above mentioned methods are some of the main ones that are used onboard to enhance relationships on board ships.
 Doing this would not only ensure smooth and safe operations of the ship but would also improve productivity and employment satisfaction.